Background

 2025:

-The Community Center Task Force is entering a planning phase.
-This includes continuing to assess community feedback, touring area community centers to learn more about existing models and amenities and working to evaluate possible design features to ensure a new facility would support residents of all ages while balancing cost and long-term value for the community.
+The Community Center Task Force entered a planning phase.
+This included continuing to assess community feedback, touring area community centers to learn more about existing models and amenities and working to evaluate possible design features to ensure a new facility would support residents of all ages while balancing cost and long-term value for the community.

 2024: